torproject/onionspray-role/README.md

 Additionally, custom HTTPS keys and certificates can be provided, either by:

-1. Declaring then as encrypted role variables.
+1. Declaring then as variables, as documented in the [defaults][] file.
 2. Uploading then directly in the Onionspray instance with an external script.

 In Tor, all requests are encrypted by the protocol.
 The URL itself is the